Exemplary Course Program

 The 14 compulsory standards are as follows:

-• Goals and objectives are clearly written, appropriate for the course level, and aligned to desired outcomes
+• Goals and objectives are clearly written appropriate for the course level.

 • Content is made available or “chunked” in manageable segments (i.e., presented in distinct learning units or modules)

-• It is clear how the instructional strategies will enable learners to reach course goals and objectives (e.g., instructions or overview of course activities is provided and aligned to course objectives)
+• It is clear how the instrucIonal strategies will enable learners to reach course goals and objectives (e.g., instructions or overview of course activities are provided and aligned to course objectives).

 • Course design includes guidance for learners to work with content in meaningful ways (e.g., clear instructions, content outline, video, course orientation) and how to proceed

-• Course files (e.g., documents, PDFs, presentations) are easily readable by assistive technologies (e.g., screen readers, screen magnification)
+• Course files (e.g., documents, PDFs, presentations) use built-in accessibility formatting options to support assisIve technologies (e.g., screen readers, screen magnification).

-• It is clear to students how performance in an assessment(s) will be evaluated (e.g. rubric, equivalent grading document, section in syllabus)
+• It is clear to learners how performance in an assessment(s) will be evaluated (e.g., rubric, equivalent grading document, section in syllabus).

-• Course/instructor policies (e.g., decorum, behavior, netiquette) are included and easy to find
+• Course/institutional policies (e.g., decorum, behavior, netiquette) are clear and easy to find.

-• Learners have the opportunity to give feedback to the instructor regarding course design and course content both during course delivery and after course completion
+• Learners have opportunity to give formative feedback to the instructor regarding course design and content during course delivery.

 Course Design addresses elements of instructional design.
 For the purpose of this rubric, course design includes such elements as structure of the course, learning objectives, organization of content, and instructional strategies.